How to Stop Comfort Nursing at Night

 What do you do if he doesn’t have a particular pattern or regular times that he cries?
 Take the average of the times he has woken up the past few nights and stick to those times.

-The next change is to gradually decrease the amount of milk he consumes at night, and adding that amount the following day.
+The next change is to gradually decrease the amount of milk he consumes at night and add that amount the following day.

 5. Comfort in other ways

-I don’t know about you, but I felt compelled to stop my baby’s crying the minute I’d hear it.
+I don’t know about you, but I felt compelled to stop my baby’s crying the minute I heard it.
 I almost felt like it was my duty to make him stop crying, that this was what moms are supposed to do.

 But I realized that we tend to stifle their tears more than we show compassion for them.
-We get frustrated when they won’t stop crying, allowing our own negative feelings to affect them.
+We get frustrated when they won’t stop crying and allow our own negative feelings to affect them.

 Nursing isn’t the only way we can provide comfort.
 We can do so by holding them and showing empathy for how they feel.
 By helping them learn to self soothe and sleep on their own.
 By being more patient and present, not angry or disappointed.

-Comfort nursing works for many moms and their infants, but not for all, so don’t feel bad if you want to stop it.
+Comfort nursing works for many moms but not for all, so don’t feel bad if you want to stop.
 In fact, you might realize that you enjoy motherhood and have a stronger bond with your baby once you do.

-You can help your baby fall asleep—all without the constant comfort nursing he has grown used to.
+You can help him fall asleep—all without the constant comfort nursing he has grown used to.

 Get more tips:

-Don’t forget: Join my newsletter and grab this resource below—at no cost to you:
+Don’t forget: Join my newsletter and grab this important resource below—at no cost to you:

 5 Mistakes That Keep Your Baby from Self Soothing